-We do not know if our drug delivery and formulation technologies are commercially feasible.
+If our drug delivery and formulation technologies are not commercially feasible, then our revenues and results of operations will be impacted negatively.

 We are in an early stage of development.
-There is a risk that our drug delivery and formulation technologies will not be commercially feasible.
+There is a risk that our drug delivery and drug formulation technologies will not be commercially feasible.
 Even if our drug delivery and formulation technologies are commercially feasible, they may not be commercially accepted across a range of large and small molecule drugs.
 We have tested 12 drug formulations using our inhaleables technology in humans, but many of our potential formulations have not been tested in clinical trials.
-The advanced PEGylation technology platform we recently acquired through our acquisition of Shearwater is currently being used in the development of 15 drugs.
-While our PEGylation technology has been incorporated in two products that have already been approved for use by the FDA and in three products that our partners have submitted for approval to the FDA through a NDA, many of the drug formulations with which we are incorporating this technology are in the early stages of feasibility testing or human clinical trials.
-Our supercritical fluids technology recently acquired through our acquisition of Bradford Particle Design is also primarily in an early stage of feasibility.
-This technology represents a new method of particle manufacturing and is still in research and development, with only one formulation having entered human clinical testing.
+We are currently using the advanced PEGylation technology platform we recently acquired through our acquisition of Shearwater in the development of 15 drugs.
+While we have incorporated our PEGylation technology in two products that the FDA approved for use and in three products that our partners have submitted for approval to the FDA through a NDA, many of the drug formulations with which we are incorporating this technology are in the early stages of feasibility testing or human clinical trials.
+We recently acquired our supercritical fluids technology through our acquisition of Bradford Particle Design, which is also primarily in an early stage of feasibility.
+This technology represents a new method of manufacturing drug particles and is still in research and development, with only one formulation having entered human clinical testing.

-Many of the underlying drug compounds contained in our drug formulations have been tested in humans by other companies using alternative delivery routes or technologies.
+Other companies have tested many of the underlying drug compounds contained in our drug formulations in humans using alternative delivery routes or technologies.
 Our potential products require extensive research, development and pre-clinical and clinical testing.
 Our potential products also may involve lengthy regulatory reviews before they can be sold.
 We do not know if, and cannot assure that, any of our potential products will prove to be safe and effective, accomplish the objectives that we and our collaborative partners are seeking through the use of our technologies, meet regulatory standards or continue to meet such standards if already approved.
-There is a risk that any of our potential products will not be able to be produced in commercial quantities at acceptable cost or marketed successfully.
+There is a risk that we and our collaborative partners may not be able to produce any of our potential products in commercial quantities at acceptable cost or marketed successfully.
 Failure to achieve commercial feasibility, demonstrate safety, achieve clinical efficacy, obtain regulatory approval or, together with partners, successfully market products will negatively impact our revenues and results of operations.